BenjaminSchwenker/tbsw/README_X0.md

-# Introduction to X/X0 measurements with the test beam analysis software (tbsw)
+#Introduction to X/X0 measurements with the test beam analysis software (tbsw)#

 This README is a step-by-step explanation of how to generate a calibrated X0 image with the test beam software framework.
 The data reconstruction will be explained on the simple example script workspace/tbsw_x0.py.
+The script simulates a test beam experiment where charged tracks cross a misaligned pixel telescope containing six Mimosa 26 detector planes and a centered DUT.
+Afterwards, the simulated raw data is calibrated and reconstucted.
 Its source code is:

 ```